Paraphrasing vs. Summarizing

 You might consider using paraphrasing in the following cases:

-- When showing an understanding of credible research or theory’s key concepts
+• When showing an understanding of credible research or a theory’s key concepts

 How to Paraphrase?

-Manual paraphrasing – rewriting the content all by yourself.
-It means reading the original text multiple times, understanding its meaning, and then rewriting it in your own words while trying to maintain the same context.
+Manual Rephrasing – you do it yourself, start to finish.
+It involves giving the original text a good read, getting a solid grasp on its meaning, and then rewriting it in your own words to keep the same context intact.

-- Pros: You have complete control over the content.
-You can make sure that the context is intact and that the result is an original piece of writing.
+• On the plus side, you’ve got full control over the content.
+You can ensure the context is spot on and that the end result is a piece of writing you can call your own

 To see that in practice, see below how an efficient paraphrasing tool works:

-The highlighted words show the amendments which have been made to the original draft.
+The highlighted words show the amendments that have been made to the original draft.
 You can see that 40% of the content has been paraphrased.

 What is summarizing?